Radial head fracture: poor healing could mean elbow arthrosis and stiffening

 - The carpal bones may also break during the fall.

 Radial head fracture is not just a bone injury.
-There often are associated injuries, which must be taken into account during the initial diagnosis and the further treatment.
+There often are associated injuries, which must be taken into account during the initial diagnosis and further treatment.

 How can the radial head break?